jeffkole/odoop/hbase-filters/doc/QueryPlanner.md

 scan d:preditions* ...
 ```

 Additional constraints can be added to the where clause as well.
+This example shows a literal parameter value just
+for ease of understanding.
+Literal values are not allowed; all parameters must be demarcated with { and } and then
+set according to the parameter name.

 Assuming a click is deserialized as "<target URL>|<referrer URL>", fetch all clicks coming from http://google.com:
 ```